Why PPE is the Last Line of Defense

 This process begins with the most effective approach, which is eliminating hazards all together when possible, and offers other tactics in decreasing order of effectiveness, ending with PPE which can prevent and reduce remaining hazards.

 It is important to follow the hierarchy in order, starting from the most effective, rather than choosing the easiest control measure.
+And while these controls can be implemented in phases over time, multiple levels of hierarchy can be adopted simultaneously, depending on the company’s logistical necessities.

 Note: For a successful adoption of these measures, a thorough and meaningful assessment of workplace hazards and the company’s current hand safety program (or lack of one) is essential.
 A customized hand safety program will help prioritize effective and actionable solutions at each stage.

-At the hierarchy of controls, and how to implement each level, starting from the top.
+Now let’s take a closer look at the hierarchy of controls, and how to implement each level, starting from the top.

 ELIMINATION